sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/idn_rule_utility.md

      * Determines if an account currently exists on an application using the display name.
      *
      * @param applicationName The application name.
-     * @param displayName The display name of the account.
+     * @param displayName The account's display name.
      * @return True if the account exists, false otherwise.
-     * @throws GeneralException wrapping underlying DB related errors */ boolean accountExistsByDisplayName(String applicationName, String displayName)
+     * @throws GeneralException wrapping underlying DB related errors.
+     */
+    boolean accountExistsByDisplayName(String applicationName, String displayName)